Learning to Ask for Help: A Word to Graduates

 But the journey is not over, is it?
 In a way it’s just beginning.
 This is the first chapter, in the rest of your life.
 No doubt many of you will be heading in very different directions following your graduation.

 When I finished college I was on top of life.
 Things were good.
 I had a good job.
 Lots of friends.
 Nice car.
-At the time I was dating a beautiful girl who was playing college level soccer.
+At the time I was dating a beautiful Christian girl who was playing college level soccer.
 I felt like I had arrived.
 But just around the corner, challenges were waiting for me that were out of my league to handle.
 And I needed to learn to say “help.”

 I looked to friends and I looked to counselors.
 I looked to family.
 But in the end, I looked to God.
 And it was God that ultimately came to my help.